See below for everything you need to make the most of Choose Your Own Generator.

 Let’s make it more than it is.

-Zak Smith pointed out this neat little tool over at Text Mechanic that outputs all possible sequential combinations from a group of tables.
+This neat little tool over at Text Mechanic that outputs all possible sequential combinations from a group of tables.
 It defaults with 3 tables, but you can get more by clicking the ‘Add Object Input Box’ button on the right.

 With this, you can paste your entries into the various tables, divide them/include in-line headings by using the small ‘Prefix’ and ‘Delimiter’ boxes (whatever you put in these boxes will output between the entries of those tables), then make it generate all of the combinations and paste it all back into one of the Choose Your Own Generator tables.
 Click the link back on Zak’s name for a visual example.